fidelisrafael/esperanto-analyzer/README.md

 ## :calendar: Roadmap <a name="roadmap"></a>

-- :white_medium_small_square: Create sintatical analyzers
+- :white_medium_small_square: Create syntactical analyzers
 - :white_medium_small_square: Update this Roadmap with more plans

 ---